Making the world a healthier place

 The management of childhood infections is often inadequate in resource-limited settings resulting in high mortality and irrational use of antimicrobials.
 Current disease management tools rely solely on clinical signs but do not include point-of-care tests such as blood tests to detect infections.

 To improve diagnosis and care of sick children, Swiss TPH developed a smartphone-based interactive decision support tool (e-POCT).
 E-POCT guides health workers through the entire consultation and recommends treatment based both on clinical signs as well as point-of-care test results.
 Apart from the malaria rapid diagnostic test, the e-POCT includes tests for anemia, low oxygen, bacterial infections, and low blood glucose.
+The project is funded by the Swiss Programme for Research on Global Issues for Development (r4d programme).

 Clinical Trial with Promising Results